wildanrustandy/dev-docker/README.md

 - `switch_env.sh` - A shell script for switching between environment configurations
 - `Makefile` - Provides make commands for environment switching

+Environment template files are stored in the `env-template/` directory with the naming pattern `.env.template.{project-name}`.

 To see all available environments:
 ```bash
 ./switch_env.sh list